fairkid-ai/py-xiaozhi/README.md

  - [ ] The Websocket client does not currently support multiple conversations.
 Quit and restart the client to start a new conversation.
 Ihe issue will be addressed in future updates.

 ## Requirements and Contributions
 Contributions are warmly welcome!
-Please submit issues or pull requests if you have any suggestions or improvements..
+Please submit issues or pull requests if you have any suggestions or improvements.

 ## Credits
  * [78/xiaozhi-esp32](https://github.com/78/xiaozhi-esp32)